socialfoundations/whynot/docs/source/index.rst

 .. image:: _static/WhyNot_fullcolor.svg

-WhyNot is a Python package that provides an experimental sandbox for causal inference.
-Starting with a suite of dynamic simulations that present realistic technical challenges, WhyNot makes it easy for researchers to develop, test, and benchmark causal inference methods.
+WhyNot is a Python package that provides an experimental sandbox for causal inference and decision making in dynamics.
+Starting with a suite of dynamic simulations that present realistic technical challenges, WhyNot makes it easy for researchers to develop, test, and benchmark methods for causal inference and reinforcement learning.

 What does this look like?
 The following code generates an observational dataset using an HIV treatment simulator and then runs linear regression to estimate the